kevroletin/web-game-doc/README.markdown

 TEST QUERY
 ----------
 Each query must be JSON object with "test" and "description"(optional) field.
-"test" field is list or just one JSON object, that describes the query.
+"test" field is list or just one JSON object that describes the query.
 All possible types of queries and its formats are described in section BASIC COMMANDS

 TYPICAL RESPONSES